andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_00_Diffusion_Overview.rst

 In order to understand this better, let's revisit how basis functions are used with fMRI data.
 You may recall from :ref:`another part of the book <03_Stats_HRF_Overview>` that the BOLD signal we acquire from a single voxel can be modeled as an average of several overlapping BOLD responses to events that occur closely together.
 In order to estimate the amount of BOLD activity for each individual event, we **deconvolve** the more complex signal into its individual parts.
 The basis function of a single Hemodynamic Response Function (HRF) allows us to estimate what combination of HRFs occuring at different times and with different magnitudes would look like, and we estimate the combination that leads to the observed signal.

 Similarly with diffusion-weighted data, we acquire a diffusion signal in each voxel from many different angles in order to form a picture of both the direction of the diffusion and its magnitude.
 The signal is then deconvolved into a set of individual fibers oriented in different directions.
-Instead of a single diffusion number at each voxel, spherical deconvolution is used to generate a fiber **orientation density function**, or ODF.
+Instead of a single diffusion number at each voxel, spherical deconvolution is used to generate a **fiber orientation density function**, or FOD.
 The function is represented as a shape with ovoid axes; and although the lobes of the axis that loads on to the predominant direction of diffusion become longer and bigger relative to the other axes, information about the direction and strength of diffusion along the other axes is still retained.

 .. figure:: 00_ODF.png

-  Pictured is a diffusion-weighted image with ODFs overlaid on top of it.
+  Pictured is a diffusion-weighted image with FODs overlaid on top of it.
 If we zoom in to a region of the anterior commissure, we see that the ODFs are primarily going from left to right (which is also represented by their being color-coded in red).
 Note that the ODFs on the right of the inset begin to turn more green, representing the turning of the orientation from primarily a left-right axis to an anterior-posterior axis.

 .. figure:: 00_ODF_2.png

-  Another part of the white matter shows ODFs that primarily follow an anterior-posterior orientation; however, some of the ODFs have lobes that extend in both the anterior-posterior and inferior-superior directions (with inferior-superior being color-coded as blue).
-In this way, ODFs can represent the orientation of the fibers along multiple dimensions.
+  Another part of the white matter shows FODs that primarily follow an anterior-posterior orientation; however, some of the ODFs have lobes that extend in both the anterior-posterior and inferior-superior directions (with inferior-superior being color-coded as blue).
+In this way, FODs can represent the orientation of the fibers along multiple dimensions.

 Diffusion Analysis with MRtrix
 ******************************